 The security of your small business is important in these uncertain times.
 Stories of data breaches and cyber attacks fill the news, leaving many business owners wondering what they can do to protect their own companies.
-Fortunately, there are some simple steps you can take to improve your small business security and reduce the risk of becoming a victim of a crime.
+Fortunately, there are some simple steps you can take, like a secure hard drive destruction, to improve your small business security and reduce the risk of becoming a victim of a crime.

 1. Use strong passwords and change them regularly.